theislab/dca/README.md

 ### Hyperparameter optimization

-Then run autoencoder with `--hyper` option do perform hyperparameter search.
+You can run the autoencoder with `--hyper` option do perform hyperparameter search.